 V: The class V enzymes coded ADH6 gene are found in a variety of substrates, including retinol but are less efficient in ethanol metabolism.

-People of Asian descent, especially the East Asian descent, are more susceptible to have an alcohol flush reaction.
+People of Asian descent, especially East Asian descent, are more susceptible to having an alcohol flush reaction.